 Amy Glaspey, University of Montana CSD Liaison

-Amy Glaspey, Ph.D., CCC-SLP, is Professor in the Department of Speech, Language, and Hearing Sciences at the University of Montana in Missoula, MT.
-She is passionate about research and scholarship related to speech sound disorders, particularly assessment.
+Amy Glaspey, Ph.D., CCC-SLP, is Professor in the School of Speech, Language, Hearing, and Occupational Sciences at the University of Montana in Missoula, MT.
+She is passionate about research for speech sound disorders, particularly assessment.
 Dr. Glaspey has recently published the Glaspey Dynamic Assessment of Phonology, a nationally normed standardized test.
-Dr. Glaspey is director of the SPEAK lab (Speech, Phonology, Early Articulation and Knowledge lab).
-In addition to her work on dynamic assessment, she collaborates on cross-linguistic research of speech sound disorders with Andrea MacLeod at the University of Montreal.
+She is director of the SPEAK lab (Speech, Phonology, Early Articulation and Knowledge lab).
+In addition to her work on dynamic assessment, she collaborates on cross-linguistic research of speech sound disorders with Andrea MacLeod at the University of Alberta.
+She studies the scholarship of teaching and learning for college students.
 Dr. Glaspey’s courses include Phonological Development and Phonetics at the undergraduate level, and Articulation and Phonological Disorders at the graduate level.
 In addition, she provides clinical education in the DeWit RiteCare Speech, Language, and Hearing Clinic with preschool and school-age children with speech sound disorder in the SPARK Clinic (Speech, Phonology, and Articulation Remediation for Kids).

 Madison Larson, CSD Student Representative